raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 #### Operation TLVs

-A "Session Signaling Operation TLV" specifies the operation to be performed.
+A "DSOP Operation TLV" specifies the operation to be performed.

-A Session Signaling message MUST contain at most one Operation TLV.
+A DSOP message MUST contain at most one Operation TLV.

-In all cases a Session Signaling request message MUST contain exactly one Operation TLV, indicating the operation to be performed.
+In all cases a DSOP request message MUST contain exactly one Operation TLV, indicating the operation to be performed.

-Depending on the operation, a Session Signaling response message MAY contain no Operation TLV, because it is simply a response to a previous request message, and the message ID in the header is sufficient to identify the request in question.
-Or it may contain a single corresponding response Operation TLV, with the same SIGNALING-TYPE as in the request message.
-The specification for each Session Signaling operation type determines whether a response for that operation type is required to carry the Operation TLV.
+Depending on the operation, a DSOP response message MAY contain no Operation TLV, because it is simply a response to a previous request message, and the message ID in the header is sufficient to identify the request in question.
+Or it may contain a single corresponding response Operation TLV, with the same DSOP-TYPE as in the request message.
+The specification for each DSOP type determines whether a response for that operation type is required to carry the Operation TLV.

-If a Session Signaling response is received for an operation which requires that the response carry an Operation TLV, and the required Operation TLV is not the first Session Signaling TLV in the response message, then this is a fatal error and the recipient of the defective response message MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).
+If a DSOP response is received for an operation which requires that the response carry an Operation TLV, and the required Operation TLV is not the first DSOP TLV in the response message, then this is a fatal error and the recipient of the defective response message MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).

 #### Modifier TLVs

-A "Session Signaling Modifier TLV" specifies additional parameters relating to the operation.
-Immediately following the Operation TLV, if present, a Session Signaling message MAY contain one or more Modifier TLVs.
+A "DSOP Modifier TLV" specifies additional parameters relating to the operation.
+Immediately following the Operation TLV, if present, a DSOP message MAY contain one or more Modifier TLVs.

 ####  Unrecognized TLVs

-If a Session Signaling request is received containing an unrecognized Operation TLV, the receiver MUST send a response with matching MESSAGE ID, and RCODE SSOPNOTIMP (tentatively 11).
+If a DSOP request is received containing an unrecognized Operation TLV, the receiver MUST send a response with matching MESSAGE ID, and RCODE DSOPNOTIMP (tentatively 11).
 The response MUST NOT contain an Operation TLV.

-If a Session Signaling message (request or response) is received containing one or more unrecognized Modifier TLVs, the unrecognized Modifier TLVs MUST be silently ignored, and the remainder of the message is interpreted and handled as if the unrecognized parts were not present.
+If a DSOP message (request or response) is received containing one or more unrecognized Modifier TLVs, the unrecognized Modifier TLVs MUST be silently ignored, and the remainder of the message is interpreted and handled as if the unrecognized parts were not present.

 ### EDNS(0) and TSIG

-Since the ARCOUNT field MUST be zero, a Session Signaling message MUST NOT contain an EDNS(0) option in the additional records section.
+Since the ARCOUNT field MUST be zero, a DSOP message MUST NOT contain an EDNS(0) option in the additional records section.
-If functionality provided by current or future EDNS(0) options is desired for Session Signaling messages, a Session Signaling Operation TLV or Modifier TLV needs to be defined to carry the necessary information.
+If functionality provided by current or future EDNS(0) options is desired for DSOP messages, a DSOP Operation TLV or
+Modifier TLV needs to be defined to carry the necessary information.

-For example, the EDNS(0) Padding Option {{!RFC7830}} used for security purposes is not permitted in a Session Signaling message, so if message padding is desired for Session Signaling messages, a Session Signaling Modifier TLV needs to be defined to perform this function.
+For example, the EDNS(0) Padding Option {{!RFC7830}} used for security purposes is not permitted in a DSOP message, so if message padding is desired for DSOP messages then the Encryption Padding TLV described in {{#padding}} MSUST be used.

-Similarly, a Session Signaling message MUST NOT contain a TSIG record.
+Similarly, a DSOP message MUST NOT contain a TSIG record.
 A TSIG record in a conventional DNS message is added as the last record in the additional records section, and carries a signature computed over the preceding message content.
-Since Session Signaling data appears after the additional records section, it would not be included in the signature calculation.
+Since DSOP data appears after the additional records section, it would not be included in the signature calculation.
-If use of signatures with Session Signaling messages becomes necessary in the future, an explicit Session Signaling Modifier TLV needs to be defined to perform this function.
+If use of signatures with DSOP messages becomes necessary in the future, an explicit DSOP Modifier TLV needs to be defined to perform this function.

-Note however that, while Session Signaling *messages* cannot include EDNS(0) or TSIG records, a Session Signaling *session* is typically used to carry a whole series of DNS messages of different kinds, including Session Signaling messages, and other DNS message types like Query {{!RFC1034}}
+Note however that, while DSOP *messages* cannot include EDNS(0) or TSIG records, a DSOP *session* is typically used to carry a whole series of DNS messages of different kinds, including DSOP messages, and other DNS message types like Query {{!RFC1034}}
 {{!RFC1035}} and Update {{!RFC2136}}, and those messages can carry EDNS(0) and TSIG records.

 This specification explicitly prohibits use of the EDNS(0) TCP Keepalive Option {{!RFC7828}}
-in *any* messages sent on a Session Signaling session (because it duplicates the functionality provided by the Session Signaling Keepalive operation), but messages may contain other EDNS(0) options as appropriate.
+in *any* messages sent on a DSOP session (because it duplicates the functionality provided by the DSOP Keepalive operation), but messages may contain other EDNS(0) options as appropriate.

 ## TLV Format